-Our Process - Vacuum Pump Service
+Our Vacuum Pump Repair Process -

 - Customer Review

-- Pump Rebuild
+- Vacuum Pump Rebuild

-Once a pump enters an IVS facility, it is visually inspected and photographed for reference.
+Once a vacuum pump enters an IVS facility, it is visually inspected and photographed for reference.
 A Work Order is then generated and entered into our computer database.
-The pump is moved into our tear down area and queued for complete disassembly and decontamination.
-The pump then receives a comprehensive visual and mechanical analysis to ensure conformity to OEM specifications.
+The vacuum pump is moved into our tear down area and queued for complete disassembly and decontamination.
+The vacuum pump then receives a comprehensive visual and mechanical analysis to ensure conformity to OEM specifications.
 All components required to bring the pump back to OEM standards are listed on the Work Order.

 The Work Order is reviewed by our Service Manager and a Service Analysis Form (SAF) is generated and sent to the customer for review.
 The SAF provides our customers with a detailed explanation, including the cause of failure, parts required, and cost breakdown to repair the unit.
 This gives our customers the opportunity to ask any questions they may have and allows IVS to make any necessary recommendations.
 One of our Customer Service Representatives will follow up with a phone call to discuss the status of your equipment and gain approval to start the overhaul process.

 Once customer approval is given, the Service Manager will issue an overhaul kit and any other components required for the rebuild, and assign the job to one of our technicians.
 The overhaul kit includes all consumable items, such as seals, gaskets, o-rings, bearings, valves, etc. Turbomolecular kits include ceramic bearings, o-rings, and vibrations rings.
 The technician is responsible for the cleaning and the re-assembly of the pump..